Download the full outcome

-Responses to the call for evidence, including applications to maintain measures and submissions of evidence should be emailed to email@example.com by 12pm on 30 March 2018.
+Responses to the provisional findings of the call for evidence, including applications to maintain measures and submissions of evidence should be emailed to email@example.com by 12pm on 24 August 2018.

 If you are unable to respond by email, please send your response to the following address:

 Information which you provide to us in response to this call for evidence will be used by us to determine which measures meet the required criteria, and therefore can be maintained.
 It will not be used by us for any other purpose.

 Information which you provide to us in response to this call for evidence which you have indicated as being confidential (or that ought reasonably to be considered as confidential), together with any personal data (within the meaning of the Data Protection Act 1998), will be treated as confidential by the department.